claytonhaley/Lineup-Optimization/README.md

 - ceiling
 - expected_model

-It will also output a plot comparing std dev and the expected points, displaying the consistency of each player.
+It will also output a plot `risk_vs_reward.html` comparing std dev and the expected points, displaying the consistency of each player.

 There are two steps to run this:

-1. Create a `.txt` file with player metadata
+1. Create a `players.txt` file with player metadata
 ```text
 Lamar Jackson,BAL,QB
 Jared Goff,DET,QB